sbmlteam/libsbml-build-scripts/rule/create_source_archive/README.md

 ## PREREQUISITES

+1. These scripts assume that the libSBML svn branch is checked out in home/Development/libsbml_gnumake.
-1. The package archives should be created using Delay: create package archives.
+2. The package archives should be created using Delay: create package archives.

 ## RUN